ivanproskuryakov/ivanproskuryakov.github.io/_posts/publications/2013-02-20-xCode-iOS-compilation-from-terminal.md

 modified: 2013-02-20T11:57:41-04:00
 toc: false
 comments: true
+image:
+  feature: xCode.jpg
+  teaser: xCode.jpg
 ---

-100% working bash compilation commands for xCode 4.x+ I spent about 3 weeks in google+bash+xcode to make everything work !!!
-It was a kind of insane and its finally done!
+Bash compilation commands for xCode 4.x+<br/>
+Three weeks or more was spent with google+bash+xcode to make everything work!
+It was a hard process to make it work and its finally done!
 I hope this could help someone.

 ##keychain & AppleWWDRCA.cer